Sex & Relationship Therapy FAQ

 Ready to Heal?

-Let’s discuss how you can get started with couples counseling to resolve your relationship issues.
+Let’s discuss how you can get started with individual counseling, couples counseling, or group therapy.

 Step Three – Ongoing Support

 After the initial work in individual counseling, I encourage sex and love addicts to join my therapy group for continued support during recovery.